What Is Truvada?

 Gilead Sciences manufactures Truvada, and its active ingredients are emtricitabine and tenofovir disoproxil fumarate.
-Other HIV drugs that share Truvada’s active ingredient tenofovir disoproxil fumarate include Viread, Atripla, Complera and Stribild.
+Other HIV drug combinations that share Truvada’s active ingredient tenofovir disoproxil fumarate include Viread, Atripla, Complera and Stribild.

 The U.S. Food and Drug Administration first approved the drug in 2004 to treat HIV, and then approved it for PrEP in 2012.

 PrEP, or pre-exposure prophylaxis, is an HIV prevention strategy that allows people who have tested negative for infection to reduce their risk of acquiring HIV.
-One pill a day can reduce the risk of getting HIV from sex or intravenous drug use by as much as 99 percent, according to the Centers for Disease Control and Prevention.
+PrEP decreases the risk of HIV infection about 99% for sex and at least 74% for sharing injection drug equipment.

 Out of about 1.1 million people at risk for HIV in the United States, approximately 200,000 use Truvada for PrEP.
 Truvada was the only drug approved for PrEP in the United States until 2019, when the FDA also approved Gilead’s newer drug Descovy for PrEP.